sistemicorp/scripts/docs/source/prism_demo.rst

 * Historical stats of your testing will be shown in the plot (3).
 * **Note:** Example tests have delays in them for demo effect.
 * `prod_0.scr` test script, demonstrates many features

   * the user will be shown buttons to press, any button will pass.
   * the user will have to enter some text, any text will pass

 * this Demo shows only one active "Jig", if you want to display more,

-  * Access the Main menu and select Demo
+  * Access the Main menu and select Demo (Main->Demo)
-  * Change the number of "fake" jogs between 1-4.
+  * Change the number of "fake" jigs between 1-4.
   * Go back to the Main page (Menu->Main)
   * Repeat the steps above to re-run the demo test.

 * Shut down Prism Demo

+  * On the Linux command line,

 ::